06 - Multi-Layer Perceptron-Networks

 - What else is important here?

-- IF the output unit if (i) has a zero value, and the derivative measure if we have unit change with the connection
+- If the output unit if (i) has a zero value, and the derivative measure if we have unit change with the connection

 , what would happen here? - This output value is multiplied with